Integrated quantum photonics: Silicon

 A big advantage of using silicon is that the circuits can be tuned actively using integrated thermal microheaters or p-i-n modulators, after the devices have been fabricated.
 The other big benefit of silicon is its compatibility with CMOS technology, which allows leveraging the mature fabrication infrastructure of the semiconductor electronics industry.
 The structures differ from modern electronic ones, however, as they are readily scalable.
 Silicon has a really high refractive index of ~3.5 at the 1550 nm wavelength commonly used in optical telecommunications.
 It therefore offers one of the highest component densities in integrated photonics.
 The large contrast in refractive index with glass (1.44) allows waveguides formed of silicon surrounded by glass to have very tight bends, which allows for a high component density and reduced system size.
 Large silicon-on-insulator (SOI) wafers up to 300 mm in diameter can be obtained commercially, making the technology both available and reproducible.
 Many of the largest systems (up to several hundred components) have been demonstrated on the silicon photonics platform, with up to eight simultaneous photons, generation of graph states (cluster states), and up to 15 dimensional qubits).
 Photon sources in silicon waveguide circuits leverage silicon's third-order nonlinearity to produce pairs of photons in spontaneous four-wave mixing.
 Silicon is opaque for wavelengths of light below ~1200 nm, limiting applicability to infrared photons.
 Phase modulators based on thermo-optic and electro-optic phases are characteristically slow (KHz) and lossy (several dB) respectively, limiting applications and the ability to perform feed-forward measurements for quantum computation.

 Lithium Niobate

 Lithium niobate offers a large second-order optical nonlinearity, enabling generation of photon pairs via spontaneous parametric down-conversion.
 This can also be leveraged to manipulate phase and perform mode conversion at high speeds, and offers a promising route to feed-forward for quantum computation, multiplexed (deterministic) single photons sources).
-Historically, waveguides are defined using titanium indiffusion, resulting in large waveguides (large bend radius).
+Historically, waveguides are defined using titanium in-diffusion, resulting in large waveguides (large mode size and bend radius).
+A newly developed platform known as thin-film lithium niobate (TFLN), or lithium niobate on insulator (LNOI), which relies on nano-fabrication process including UV maskless lithography or electron-beam lithography to define waveguides, has realised nano-scale feature size and high performance quantum photonics devices.